Wishaw: Railway

 Wishaw also has a second station, Shieldmuir railway station, serving the Craigneuk area of the town.
 There is also a few services to Edinburgh Waverley which run Mon-Sat.
 Some extra peak services are provided Mon-Fri to/from Carstairs and Anderston via Glasgow Central Low Level.

-Trains on the West Coast Main Line pass through the town at 115 mph, but no passenger service trains stop there, as the main Wishaw South railway station on the line closed in 1958.
+Trains on the West Coast Main Line pass through the town but no passenger service trains stop there, as the main Wishaw South railway station on the line closed in 1958.

 Roads

-Wishaw is on the A71, Edinburgh, Livingston and Kilmarnock road which links the town to the M74 as well as the A73 which links the town with the Borders regions and the M8.
+Wishaw is close to the A71 (Edinburgh, Livingston and Kilmarnock) road which links to the M74, as well as the A73 which links to the Borders regions and the M8.

 Following a campaign by local politicians, the area is now well signposted from the nearby M8 and M74 motorways.
-This move was considered necessary as although the town is not considered a principal destination from either of these roads and therefore not included as standard on the signage, it is now the home to the main hospital for an area stretching right down the M74 corridor almost to the English border approximately 75 miles (120 km) away.
+This move was considered necessary as although the town is not considered a principal destination from either of these roads and therefore not included as standard on the signage, it is now the home to the main hospital for an area stretching right down the M74 corridor almost to the English bordern approximately 75 miles (120 km) away.